brokenricefilms/dotfiles/README.md

 - Windows 11
 - WSL2 runs Ubuntu by default, VScode backend, and all my coding stuff will be in the WSL folder
+- Windows terminal with the setting "Redraw entire screen when display updates" is the essential

 ## Demo